 SOUND SAMPLE #2

 Famous users include Mike Rutherford of Genesis who replaced his old Dewtron bass pedals with the Taurus.
 He would use the Taurus whilst playing 12-string guitar and the sound is evident on many of the post-Gabriel Genesis albums, especially the live album 'Seconds Out'.
 Fellow band member, Steve Hackett, also used them (and apparently Tony Banks, Genesis' keyboard player).
-Other users include Chris Squire from Yes, John Paul Jones from Led Zeppelin, Sting from The Police, and bands like Marillion, U2, Saga and many more.
+Other users include Chris Squire from Yes, John Paul Jones from Led Zeppelin, Sting from The Police, Geddy Lee and Alex Lifeson from Rush, and many more.

 WHAT HAPPENED WITH ALL THAT?